sjwarner-bp/BrumHack2017/README.md

 ### Possible extension to Rock, Paper, Scissors...
 Rock, Paper, Scissors, Lizard, Spock?
 Why are all the shapes so similar?!?!?! :scream:

+## But WAIT!
+There is more...
+LeapNetworkRockPaperScissors!
+Say what!?!
+You crazy son of a gun, no way!

+Yes way, actually.

+With basic 'Rock, Paper, Scissors' working, why can't you just transmit the inputs of two Clients to a Server, and get the results back, all using TCP?

+Oh wait, *you can*...

+### To use...
+Do the same stuff as the other two (but with `RPSClient.java` and `RPSServer.java`), then...
+Start the server up (it'll listen on port 1337).
+After that, start up two Clients, submit your rock, paper, or scissor using your Leap, and wait for the Server to get back to you!

+It's set up for `localhost` here, but you can change the client to point at a specific server's IP address.

 ## LeapTranslate
 **NOT YET IMPLEMENTED**